What should you know before buying stock in BGC Partners Inc. (BGCP)

 Sponsored

-The stock witnessed a -2.51% loss in the last 1 month and extending the period to 3 months gives it a -15.45%, and is -8.17% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.21% over the week and 3.70% over the month.
+The stock witnessed a 8.85% loss in the last 1 month and extending the period to 3 months gives it a -16.73%, and is 2.07% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.83% over the week and 3.67% over the month.

 BGC Partners Inc. (BGCP) Analyst Forecasts